ldclaar/Tissuecyte_Annotation/README.md

   * Reassign Probes: If a probe needs to be assigned to another one, but you are not sure if it needs to be switched, use this function.
 For example, if the current probe C1 needs to be reassigned to probe C3, and there is another probe that is C3, using this will change probe C1 to C3, and the original C3 will become the color light grey and have the label origProbe_C3.
 This allows for reassigning this probe later on, and it provides some history as to what the probe was orignally
   * After reassignments have been done, click the Save Updated Probes button for them to be saved

+### Generate Images
+After the reassignments have been done, open a command prompt terminal and ssh into the hpc using the following command `ssh username@hpc-login` and enter your password.
+Then follow the steps below

+  * To allocate resources, run the command `srun -N1 -c50 -t10:00:00 --mem=250gb -p braintv --pty bash`
+  * If allocating takes too long, try changing to --mem=100gb
+  * Once resources have been allocated, run this command `cd /allen/scratch/aibstemp/arjun.sridhar/dist/`
+  * Finally run the command if all the probes need to have images/areas generated `./preprocess_generation --mouseID <mouseID> --useAllProbes yes
+  * The entire process take around 5 hours to complete

 ### Refinement App
 This app allows for the alignment of the 384 channels to the corresponding regions of interest.
 Run the command `python volume_alignment.py --mouseID <mouseID>`